PJC-1/new_react_app/README.md

 9.  `this.state` is where you can put values for the state within an object and you can access these values of state by interpolating them similar to `this.props`.
 10. The `render()` can only return a single node, so when you have more than one node in the render function you have to wrap the whole thing in a `<div>` and if you want to utilize the whitespace you have to wrap the whole thing in parentheses.
 11. `bind(this)` explicitly connects `this` scope of the event handler function to the `this` in the component.
+12. The `owner-ownee` relationship is used to designate a `parent-child` relationship with React components as it differs from the DOM relationship.
+13. The goal is usually to have a `parent` component keeping track of `state` while `children` components do not require state at all, but only `props`.
+This is often referred to as Smart Containers and Dumb Components.
+14. The benefit of using `stateless components` is that, used properly, they are pure functions.
+No internal state or lifecycle methods, they return the same result every time and therefore offer no side effects.
+Also, stateless components usually equate to more reusable components with no concern about the logic of the application they are plugged into.